Access key details Skip to main content

 How does Washington State enforce the cigarette tax?

-The Department of Revenue and Liquor Control Board work together to educate consumers of their tax liability and to collect the taxes due.
+The Department of Revenue and Liquor and Cannabis Board work together to educate consumers of their tax liability and to collect the taxes due.

 The Department uses information obtained from cigarette sellers to notify Washington buyers of their tax liability.